Girls & Peace

 Girls' Generation II ~Girls & Peace~ is the second Japanese studio album and the fifth overall by South Korean girl group Girls' Generation.
 It was released on November 28, 2012, through Nayutawave Records.
 Girls & Peace is the first release by all the members since their third Korean studio album "The Boys" (2011), after the group entered a semi-hiatus to pursue solo activities in South Korea.
 Meanwhile, Girls' Generation-TTS, the group's first subunit, was created.
 Continuing the electro-influenced sound from their first Japanese album, Girls & Peace features a wide range of contribution from producers, including long-time collaborator, Kenzie, as well as multiple new producers such as Miles Walker, Deekay and Dapo Torimiro.
 The album sold over 116,000 copies in its first week, reaching the third spot on the Oricon Album chart, and has since received a Platinum certification from the RIAJ.

 Three singles were released prior to the release of the album: "Paparazzi" reached the top of the Japan Hot 100, with "Oh!" also peaking at the same spot as well as number-one on the Oricon chart.
 "Flower Power" peaked at number six on the Hot 100 and number five on the Oricon chart.
 The group promoted the album and its singles through various Japanese music and variety shows including Hey!
 Hey!
 Hey!
-Music Champ and Music Lovers, as well as promoting through their Second Japanese Tour throughout February and April 2013.
+Music Champ and Music Lovers, as well as promoting through their Girls & Peace Japan 2nd Tour throughout February and April 2013.